PlasmaControl/d3d_loaders/README.md

 Here `shotnr` gives the shots to work on, `tstart` and `tend` define a time interval for the signals, and `tsample` defines the common sampling time for all signals.
 `predictors` defines a list of signals that are used to predict the `target`.
-`shift_targets` is the amount each time signal should be shifted, except for `ae_prob_delta` where it is the interval we are looking into the future to calculate our change in probability.
+A list of currently supported predictors is given in a table below. `shift_targets` is the amount each time signal should be shifted, except for `ae_prob_delta` where it is the interval we are looking into the future to calculate our change in probability.
 They will be stored in the dictionaries `my_ds.predictors` and `my_ds.target` respectively.
-Each value of these dicts is a derived class of `signal_1d`.

 Currently, the only target is `ae_prob_delta`, calculated using AE probabilities from Aza's RCN model.
 The current predictors are: